ninagroop/ninagroop/content/home/index.md

 footerbioimage: nina-bio.jpg
 footerbiotext: Nina is an awesome person, and she's going to TELL you all about it in one sentence
-footermeettext: Schedule a free, no-obligation introductory session to learn how we can work together to turn the page and help you write your next chapter.
 sociallinks:
   - title: Facebook
     url: http://facebook.com/ninagroop